When wind blows across a mountain range, air rises and cools and clouds can form.

 Condensation is the process by which water changes its state from a vapor or gas to a liquid.
 Condensation is responsible for the formation of clouds.
 Common examples of condensation are: dew forming on...more

-Stratus clouds belong to the Low Cloud (surface-2000m up) group.
+Stratus (weather symbol - St) clouds consist of water droplets and belong to the Low Cloud (surface-2000m up) group.
 They are uniform gray in color and can cover most or all of the sky.
-Stratus clouds can look like a fog that doesn't reach the ground....more
+Stratus clouds...more

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates different pressures in the atmosphere which creates the winds around the globe.
 Since the Earth spins,...more

 Mammatus clouds are pouches of clouds that hang underneath the base of a cloud.
-They are usually seen with cumulonimbus clouds that produce very strong storms.
-Mammatus clouds are sometimes described as...more
+They are most often associated with cumulonimbus clouds, and they indicate that a storm is particularly strong.
+These clouds...more

-Cumulus clouds belong to the Clouds with Vertical Growth group.
+Cumulus (weather symbol - Cu) clouds belong to the Clouds with Vertical Growth group.
 They are puffy white or light gray clouds that look like floating cotton balls.
-Cumulus clouds have sharp outlines and a flat base.
-Cumulus...more
+Cumulus clouds have sharp outlines...more